Squiddleton/Megaten/README.md

 * **(Incomplete)** Persona 4/Golden
 * **(Incomplete)** Persona 3/Portable/FES

 NOTE: This is **not** a 1:1 database of all past data.
-Skill and demon information is updated to the latest mainstream release, and more changes are found in the Notes section.
+Information is adjusted to the latest mainstream release, and more changes are found in the Notes section.

 ## Usage